late4ever/Mistia-Labs/Mistia-Nexus/README.md

 * `./start_all.sh`: Starts all services.
 * `./stop_all.sh`: Stops all services.
-* `./update_all.sh`: Pulls the latest Docker images and restarts the services.
+* `./update_all.sh`: Stops all containers, pulls the latest Docker images and restarts the services.

 ## 5. Teardown / Clean Up (For Fresh Testing)